Skip to content

 Change CMDB-status of objects to Already existing objects can receive a certain CMDB status during updating.
 If you don't want to change the CMDB-Status, select the option Keep CMDB-Status.

 Software filter You can either enter a white list or a black list of software applications which you want to import (Whitelist) or don't want to import (Blacklist).
 You can enter wildcards (*) in this field.
-The list of titles is separated by commas.
+The list of titles is separated by comma.

 Use filter as regular expression Should the object types of the assigned modules of a blade/chassis device be updated?